eFiniLan/openpilot-ext-radar-addon/README.md

 ## Notes
-1. **Mounting Bracket**: The provided mounting bracket is designed as a temporary solution to allow easy adjustment and removal of the radar unit.
+**Mounting Bracket**: The provided mounting bracket is designed as a temporary solution to allow easy adjustment and removal of the radar unit.
-2. **Power Management**: Due to the nature of the OBD2 port, it will constantly provide power to the radar.
-To prevent battery drain, it is recommended to add a power switch to disconnect the radar when not in use.

 ## Contributing
 Contributions are welcome!
 Please submit issues or pull requests to improve functionality.